ZeyuKeithFu/HandwrittenDigits-SVM/README.md

 # HandwrittenDigits-SVM
-A kernel SVM practice on MNIST handwritten digits image dataset.
+An SVM practice on MNIST handwritten digits image dataset.